How to change drive label on Windows 10

 On Windows 10, each drive includes a friendly label name alongside a drive letter to help you quickly determine the device.
 However, the default names assigned automatically are not descriptive enough to make them useful.

-If you want to make each drives more identifiable, Windows 10 allows you to change the drive label to make it more descriptive and easier to find in File Explorer (other than “Local Disk” and “New Volume”).
-You can use up to 32 characters or up to 11 characters for drives using NTFS or FAT file systems respectively.
+If you want to make each drive more identifiable, Windows 10 allows you to change the drive label to make it more descriptive and easier to find in File Explorer (other than “Local Disk” and “New Volume”).
+You can use up to 32 or 11 characters for drives using NTFS or FAT file systems.

 In this guide, you’ll learn four different ways to change the label name of the hard drive on Windows 10.